Online Sorting and Translational Packing of Convex Polygons: Abstract

 \section{Abstract}

-We investigate various online packing problems in which convex polygons arrive one by one and have to be placed irrevocably into a container before the next piece is revealed; the pieces must not be rotated, but only translated.
-The aim is to minimize the used space depending on the specific problem at hand, e.g., the strip length in strip packing, the number of bins in bin packing, etc.
+We investigate several online packing problems in which convex polygons arrive one by one and have to be placed irrevocably into a container, while the aim is to minimize the used space.
+Among other variants, we consider strip packing and bin packing, where the container is the infinite horizontal strip $[0,\infty)\times [0,1]$ or a collection of $1 \times 1$ bins, respectively.

-We draw interesting connections to the following online sorting problem \OnlineSorting{}$[\gamma,n]$: We receive a stream of real numbers $s_1,\ldots,s_n$, $s_i\in[0,1]$, one by one.
-Each real must be placed in an array~$A$ with $\gamma n$ initially empty cells without knowing the subsequent reals.
-The goal is to minimize the sum of differences of consecutive reals in $A$.
-The offline optimum is to place the reals in sorted order so the cost is at most $1$.
-We show that for any $\Delta$-competitive online algorithm of \OnlineSorting{}$[\gamma,n]$, it holds that $\gamma \Delta \in\Omega(\log n/\log \log n)$.